antoinelouis/100-days-of-code/log.md

 **Thoughts:** I have not worked one hour.
 Not event 30 minutes.
 More like 15 😓.
 My work is now accessible online on netlify.

 **Link to work:** same repo than Day 1

+### Day 15: May 1, 2018

+**Today's Progress**: I passed the constructor to ES6 Classes

+**Thoughts:** I spent some time learning features of ES6 like classes.
+I'm stuck right now : I don't know how I bind a instance of one class (key) to the instance of another class (timeline).
+I passed 'this' as a parameter to retrieve the scope between classes but it just don't work that way.
+I learned a lot today!

+**Link to work:** same repo than Day 1